 We are a company who constantly seeks solutions to meet our customers’ requirements.
 We are proud of our company values, which put quality and service at the centre of our operations.
 We have a long track record – since we started trading in 1962, of achieving and adapting to customer needs in a changing marketplace.

 We have an exceptional and long-serving team with well-experienced team members, who support our aim of providing quality solutions to our clients.
 Our technical expertise in product development underpins our ability to adapt easily to change and continue to provide excellent service.

-Our ISO certification is proof that our efforts to ensure outstanding quality and safety, which are critical to many of our products, are upheld.
-This is supported by our in-house laboratory which houses state-of-the-art equipment which is utilised in our quality and testing procedures.
+Our ISO certification is proof that our efforts to ensure outstanding quality and safety – which are critical to many of our products, are upheld.
+This is supported by our in-house laboratory which houses state-of-the-art equipment that is utilised in our quality and testing procedures.